 Students at SU have the options to “GO” short, long or in their own way with two- to six-week or semester long programs that are hosted by the university, as well as external providers, many of which are already approved by the university for acceptable academic credit.
 With GO Your Own Way, students can design their own two-week or longer study abroad program through their own research by meeting with an advisor and submitting a proposal for the trip.
 In 2013, IIE presented SU with the highest award for facilitating study abroad opportunities and increasing students’ cultural competency.
 To help fund the way, students can be eligible for a GO Short Grant and can keep their traditional financial aid during a GO Long semester.
 The Financial Aid section of the school’s study abroad webpage lists the least expensive semester programs from each region.
 Most of the GO Short trips satisfy two semester credit hours in addition to the GO requirement while the GO Long trips can cover a semester’s worth of academic credit.

-14. Dartmouth College in Hanover, NH
+14. Dartmouth College in Hanover, New Hampshire

 Points Awarded: 21